cheesuscrisp/cheeble/README.md

     - Use all the extensions from the websites mentioned above.
 - [Kotatsu](https://github.com/nv95/Kotatsu) - manga reader. not as functional as tachiyomi.
 - [Saikou](https://github.com/saikou-app/saikou) - Personally use it only for anime occasionally.
 Manga features are clunky, but has great potential.

+# Tools:
+## Login Details:
+For maintaining anonymity:
+- [mail.tm](https://mail.tm/en/) - Not quite temporary email, but throwaway.
+Use if you need an email for an account for which you still want recovery options, but don't want to link to yourself.
+Don't trust this email service too much though.
+Also **_keep track of the email domain_**, and save it.
+It changes frequently.
+- [AnonAddy](https://anonaddy.com/) - Mail forwarding platform.
+Open Source.
+Provides some privacy for signups, and is quite useful, can be an alternative to mail.tm.
+- [FirefoxRelay](https://relay.firefox.com/) - Mail forwarding platform similar to AnonAddy.
+I prefer AnonAddy, but check this out too.
+- [sms24](https://sms24.me/en/) - for throwaway registrations.
+Don't expect anything more than that.
+Use only for non-critical accounts which don't need any recovery options and if you don't mind the risk of using a publicly accessible number.
+- [ProtonMail](https://protonmail.com/) - Well rated email provider for secure email.
+-